 We’ll walk right from the park along the Anza Trail looking for items on our nature scavenger list.
 This is a great way to get your children’s eyes open to the amazing world along the trail.
 We’ll end up back at the park in time for the rest of the day’s activities.

 Your children will be able to try their hand at many activities from learning how to use binoculars for birdwatching, learning local bird ID, working on their own hawk journals, creating a nature button they will get to take home, and playing the Migration Game.
-In addition to these booths which are sponsored by the Tubac Nature Center we will have booths set up from Tucson Audubon, Tumacacori National Historical Park and Dark Skies.
+In addition to these booths which are sponsored by the Tubac Nature Center we will have booths set up from Tucson Bird Alliance, Tumacacori National Historical Park and Tubac Dark Sky.
 All promise to be full of learning and fun activities.

 We will have actual owl pellets that kids will be able to dig into which shows what owls have eaten.
 Very hands on.
-This booth is provided by HawkWatch International and Tucson Audubon.
-Space is limited to only 20 kids so sign up at registration if your child is interested.
+This booth is provided by HawkWatch International and Tucson Bird Alliance.
+Space is limited to only 18 kids so sign up at registration if your child is interested.

 Pancho is the mascot from Tumacacori National Historical Park.
 He makes a great photo op.
 You can’t miss him.
 He’s big, red and has very, very large binoculars.